Loans, Grants, Scholarships

 You may be eligible for the Disabled Students’ Allowance if you have certain disabilities or learning difficulties.
 This is available for full and part time students, and for undergraduates and postgraduates.
 You do not need to pay this back.

-Within the overall allowance there are 3 different allowances for different purposes; basic allowance, large items’ allowance, and Non-Medical Personal Help allowance.
+Within the overall allowance there are 3 different allowances for different purposes; Consumable Items Allowance; Equipment, Software, & Accessories Allowance; and Non-Medical Personal Help allowance.
 Your eligibility for each of these depends on your circumstances and your course.
-Find out more about the Disabled Students’ Allowance from SAAS, and check out their pdf guide.
+Find out more about the Disabled Students’ Allowance from SAAS.

 Student Finance England